rokwire/rokwire-building-blocks-api/eventservice/README.md

 }
 ```

-## One Example of Using Put Endpoint:
+## PUT Request Example

-Put endpoint allows to replace an existing event with a new one.
-For example, we can use ```curl``` command to replace one existing event:
+PUT endpoint allows to replace an existing event with a new one.
+For example, we can use `curl` command to replace one existing event:
 ```
 curl -d '{
         "tags": ["pi", "pie", "ncsa", "coffee"],